Template-Based Probes Are Imperfect Lenses for Counterfactual Bias Evaluation in LLMs: Methodology

+OPT 125M and 350M and RoBERTa 125M and 355M are fully fine-tuned.
+Due to their size, the remaining models are fine-tuned with LoRA \citep{hu2022lora}.
+Each model is trained five separate times with different random seeds.
+Detailed hyperparameter settings for fine-tuning are included in Appendix \ref{app:hyperparameters}.
 To measure model performance disparities across races, each of the trained models performs inference on examples generated from the three datasets discussed in Sections \ref{amazon_dataset}-\ref{regard_dataset} to predict their sentiment.
 Using these predictions, FPR gaps are computed for examples associated with the different racial groups.
 Training a set of models facilitates the computation of 95\% CIs for the gaps, which are reported alongside the mean gaps.